nevillegrech/gigahorse-toolchain/README.md

 ## Quickstart

 ### Running/Installing Gigahorse from local clone (requires `souffle`)
+Our dependencies installation [Dockerfile](docker/dependencies/souffle24/Dockerfile) can be used as a reference for installing the dependencies of Gigahorse on a debian-based system.
+The Dockerfile also includes the instructions to build `souffle` 2.4.1 from source.

-First make sure you have the following things installed on your system:
+In summary, you need to have the following things installed on your system:

-- Boost libraries (Can be installed on Debian with `apt install libboost-all-dev`)
+- Boost libraries, required for [souffle-addon](souffle-addon) (Can be installed on Debian with `apt install libboost-all-dev`)

+- Z3, required for [souffle-addon](souffle-addon) (Can be installed on Debian with `apt install libz3-dev`)

 - Python 3.8 (Refer to standard documentation)

-- Souffle 2.3 or 2.4 (We only test using the release versions, later development versions may work but are untested by us.
-Refer to Souffle documentation.
-The easiest way to install this is to use the release from https://github.com/souffle-lang/souffle/releases/tag/2.3)
+- Souffle 2.3 or 2.4.1 (We only test using the release versions, later development versions may work but are untested by us.
+We suggest building `souffle` from source, instead of installing its available binaries, due to a bug in some features used by the Gigahorse client libraries when using the pre-built binaries.
+Refer to Souffle [documentation](https://souffle-lang.github.io/build)).

 Now install the Souffle custom functors: